Dudley L. Poston Jr.

-Dudley L. Poston Jr. is an American academic whose areas of study include Demography, Human Ecology, and Sociology.
+Dudley Louis Poston Jr. is an American academic whose areas of study include Demography, Human Ecology, and Sociology.

 Early and personal life

-Dudley L. Poston Jr. was born in San Francisco, California on 29 November 1940 to Dudley Louis Poston, Sr. and Kathryn (Kara) Poston.
+Dudley L. Poston Jr. was born in San Francisco, California on 29 November 1940 to Dudley Louis Poston Sr. and Kathryn (Kara) Poston.
 He and his sister, Kathleen Poston Wood, were born into a large Irish Catholic family who all lived within a few blocks of each other in San Francisco, CA. Poston married Patricia Mary Joyce Poston in San Francisco, California in 1963.
 The Postons have two children, Nancy Kathleen Poston Espey and Dudley L. Poston III, a son-in-law Richard Espey, a daughter-in-law Dana Wizeman, six grandchildren, David Espey, Kara Osburn, Daniel Espey, Christopher Wizeman, Joseph Wizeman, and William Wizeman, and one grandson-in-law Levi Osburn.

 Poston served on active duty in the U.S. Army as a First Lieutenant and as a Captain from 1968 to 1970, including a tour of nearly one full year in 1969–70 in South Vietnam.
 Among his military honors and awards are the Bronze Star, and the Army Commendation Medal, with one Oak leaf cluster, both awarded in 1970, for his service in Vietnam.